-These bizarre Landscapes resemble the lunar landscape of moon; hence named as Lamayuru moon lands.
+These bizarre Landscapes resemble the lunar landscape of the moon; hence named Lamayuru moon lands.
 Locals too say they shine extraordinarily during the full moon nights.
 For best views of moon lands, one can climb the meditation hill.

 The whitewashed monastery on the hilltop amidst these lunar landscapes is one of the largest and oldest Gompas of the region.
-The foundation stone of the Gompa was laid back in 10th century by Mahasiddhacharya Naropa, after drying up the lake in the valley.
+The foundation stone of the Gompa was laid back in the 10th century by Mahasiddhacharya Naropa, after drying up the lake in the valley.
 The Monastery is still a house to almost 150 monks and is famous for the dance masked festival.

 Magnetic Hill / Gravity Hill

 Gravity Hill or Magnetic Hill in Ladakh is a perfect example of Optical Illusion.
 30 km from Leh there is a stretch of the Srinagar Leh highway itself, where the surrounding slopes and valley layout give the impression that the downhill road is actually an uphill road.